pydicom/pynetdicom/docs/user/ae.rst

 >>> ae = AE()
 >>> ae.requested_contexts = StoragePresentationContexts

-Here ``StoragePresentationContexts`` is a prebuilt list of (almost) all the Storage Service Class' supported SOP Classes, and there's a similar list for all the supported service classes.
-Alternatively you can build your own list of presentation contexts:
+Here ``StoragePresentationContexts`` is a prebuilt list of presentation contexts containing (almost) all the Storage Service Class' supported SOP Classes, and there's a similar list for all the supported service classes.
+Alternatively you can build your own list of presentation contexts, either through creating new :py:class:`PresentationContext <pynetdicom3.presentation.PresentationContext>` instances or by using the
+:py:meth:`build_context <pynetdicom3.presentation.build_context>`
+convenience function:

 >>> from pynetdicom3 import AE, build_context
 >>> from pynetdicom3.sop_class import CTImageStorage